Protecting your assets and wealth

 Tax-efficient structures

 The 2017 federal tax law included major changes both to rules that govern lifetime gifts as well as money passed through your estate at death.
 Today’s higher tax exemptions mean that many families no longer have to worry about federal estate and gift taxes–at least until 2026.
-But for families with large enough estates–especially those with business interests–federal estate tax is still very much an issue.
+But for families with large enough estates–especially those with business interests–federal estate tax may remain a looming issue.
 And not getting the planning right can be very costly.

 I recently reviewed a family’s trust created to help protect and preserve a very large estate.
-It was perfectly fine in isolation, but it failed to take into account the full picture of that family’s circumstances.
-The language of the trust opened a hole that would have lost at least a quarter of the family’s wealth to unnecessary taxes.
+While the trust seemed perfectly fine in isolation, it failed to consider the other planning that had been done by the family.
+The language of the trust inadvertently created an imbalanced distribution of wealth among the children and was entirely due to a lack of coordination.

 Charitable objectives